formalms/formalms/html/readme.txt

 0. New in these release

-For all bugfix and new feature included in this release, please read changelog.txt Here some notes
+For all bugfix and new feature included in this release, please read changelog.txt Here are some notes:

-In this release we have introduced, in a "experimental status", the following new features:
+In this release we introduced, in a "experimental status", the following new features:

 a) Plugin manager:
    you can build your own plugins and automatically execute it.
    Plugins will be official distributed or provided by third parties.